EmerJuny/djcasemg/README.md

 the recodes may contain  add/delete/update/query/clone operations

-before you running this project ,you should reference mysql configuration information in the file setting.py , and run these command in the project root path: "python manage makemigrations" ; "python manage migrate" good luck !
+before you running this project ,you should reference mysql configuration information in the file setting.py ,make sure the database is accessible. and run these command in the project root path: "python manage.py shell"; "python manage makemigrations" ; "python manage migrate" at last run this command to start django server: "python manage.py runserver 0.0.0.0:8080" ,open browser to access the address:localhost:8080/interfapp/intfcf